tc39/proposal-type-annotations/README.md

 Anything declared between the `{` and `}` of an `interface` is entirely ignored.

-While `interface`s can extend other types in TypeScript, rules here are to be discussed.

 A type alias is another kind of declaration.
 It can declare a name for a broader set of types.